We all seem to know how to live well, yet few of us can bring ourselves actually to do it.

 - Fail and fail again and remember that success on the fifth or sixth attempt is much more likely.

 - Public commitments are a strong force.
 Say or record your intended actions to yourself or a trusted friend or practitioner.
-Or better yet, find someone who can keep you accountable.
+Better yet, find someone who can keep you accountable.

 - Affirmations are another way of verbally stating what your desired state is.
 It sends a powerful message to the brain, which helps to reinforce the desired changes.
 Affirmations should be repeated in the present tense.

-When we create useful reminders and repeat them often enough to create rituals, we increase the chance of creating a new habit in the hope of having them replacing the less desirable behaviors.
+When we create useful reminders and repeat them often enough to create rituals, we increase the chance of creating a new habit and replacing less desirable behaviors.

-To be able to motivate is both an art and a science, and requires a considerable amount of practice.
-Whether you’re a coach, a manager, a parent, or a teacher, you come to realize that not all of these skills come to you naturally but can be improved upon with practice.
+Motivation is both an art and a science, and requires a considerable amount of practice.
+Whether you’re a coach, manager, parent, or teacher, you come to realize that not all of these skills come naturally, but they can be improved with practice.

 The rapidly growing field of personal and professional coaching has much to offer in the arena of motivational tools and interventions.
-Tim Gallwey defined the essence of coaching as “unlocking a person’s potential to maximize their own performance.”
+Sir John Whitmore defined the essence of coaching as “unlocking a person’s potential to maximize their own performance” (Milner & Milner, 2018).

-Anthony Grant described it as “a collaborative solution-focused, results-oriented and systematic process in which the coach facilitates the enhancement of life experience and goal attainment.”
-The focus of coaching is to aid the client in taking action toward the realization of their goals, desires, and vision.
+The Association for Coaching (n.d.) describes personal coaching as “a collaborative solution-focused, results-oriented and systematic process in which the coach facilitates the enhancement of work performance, life experience, self-directed learning and personal growth of the coachee.”
+The focus of coaching is to help the client take action toward the realization of their goals, desires, and vision.
 For that, we need motivation.

-Below is a brief description of some of the techniques and skills usually taught in an ICF certified coaching programs which can be used to enhance the motivation of a coaching client toward goal pursuit.
+Below is a brief description of some of the techniques and skills usually taught in coaching programs certified by the International Coaching Federation that can be used to enhance a client’s motivation toward goal pursuit.

-- Acknowledging what our clients are saying is one of the most powerful ways to show that you’re really listening and that you care about what your clients are saying.
-It can be accomplished through mirroring back or paraphrasing.
+- Acknowledging what our clients are saying is one of the most powerful ways to show that you’re really listening and that you care.
+It can be accomplished through mirroring or paraphrasing.

 - Clarifying and summarizing can further deepen the mutual understanding and help build the rapport necessary to support the motivation for change.